Contingent Liabilities: Definition

 Contingent Liabilities That Are Not Accrued

-Various legal actions and governmental proceedings are pending against Sears, Roebuck and Co. and its subsidiaries, many involving ordinary routine litigation incidental to the business engaged in.
-Other matters contain allegations which are nonroutine and involve compensatory, punitive or antitrust treble damage claims in very large amounts, as well as other types of relief.
-The consequences of these matters are not presently determinable but, in the opinion of management, the ultimate liability resulting, if any, not have a material effect on the shareholders’ equity of the company.
+Various legal actions and governmental proceedings are pending against Sears, Roebuck, and Co. and its subsidiaries, many involving ordinary routine litigation incidental to the business engaged in.
+Other matters contain allegations which are non-routine and involve compensatory, punitive, or anti-trust treble damage claims in very large amounts, as well as other types of relief.
+The consequences of these matters are not presently determinable but, in the opinion of management, the ultimate liability resulting, if any, will not have a material effect on the shareholders’ equity in the company.